 1. Understanding Grilled Ribs

-- Baby Back Ribs: These ribs are taken from the top of the ribcage, near the spine.
-They are shorter, curved, and typically more tender than other types.
-Known for their small size and lean meat, they often have a slight sweetness when cooked.
+- Baby Back Ribs: These are from the top of the ribcage near the spine.
+Theyre shorter, curved, and usually more tender.
+They got just a little sweet flavor when you cook them right.

 The Science of Grilling Ribs